Capital-News-Service/president_schedule/pstutorial.md

 ```

 #### Version 3
-* In all events, search for list of words below in either details, location, or url by iterating over rows
+* In all events, search for list of words below in either details or location by iterating over rows
 * If found, print out event in console

 * Hardcode words